rmcl/supergsl/README.md

 To start the REPL shell:

 ```
-docker-compose run supergsl sgsl
+docker-compose run supergsl
 ```

 To run the compiler with source input file:
 ```
 docker-compose run supergsl sgsl <input-file>
 ```